Email is dead.

 However, it allows engaged subscribers to identify ways they can work with us to achieve their goals.

-Every month, this simple “Super Signature” as it’s known, generates thousands of dollars without any input from Craig or myself (it’s pre-formatted into our weekly emails).
+Every month, this simple “Super Signature” as it’s known, generates thousands of dollars without any input from Craig or myself (it’s pre-formatted into my weekly emails).

 To generate more sales and interest on your top offers, be sure to leverage the P.S. line to tell people how they can follow up and work with you.